-Try to give yourself some time to explore on your own.
-Bear in mind that a uni will be putting on its best face for you, so try to have some time for just wandering around and absorbing the general atmosphere.
-Try to stay to the end – however tiring it is, it could be your one opportunity to see a uni you want to apply for, or might even end up at.
+Try to also give yourself some time to explore on your own.
+Bear in mind that a uni will be putting on its best face for you, so it's worthwhile to spend a bit of time just wandering around and absorbing the general atmosphere.
+It's also a good idea to stay to the end – however tiring it is, it could be your one opportunity to see a uni you want to apply for, or might even end up at.

 Your top priority: the course

 The course should be at the top of your list of things to find out about at an open day.
 The end goal is to work out if it's something you really want to spend the next few years focused on, and that it will offer you the right opportunities.

 Get it from the horse's mouth – talk to lecturers and admissions tutors and current students on the course.